-I focused on sites that have at least 500 photos, but I favored ones that offer images in the hundreds of thousands or more.
+I focused on sites that have at least in the thousands of photos, but I favored ones that offer images in the hundreds of thousands or more.

 A lot of free stock photo sites essentially offer the same pictures.
 I looked for sites that offered unique images, so your content can stand out.

 If you plan to use stock photos for your website or branded content, you'll need high-quality resolutions.
 Every site on this list offers at least one high-quality download size for its photos.